Port of Olympia: 21st century

 An eco-terrorist group took credit for an intentional fire set in May 2000 at a modular office building of two lumber companies on port grounds.
 No injuries were reported and damages to the leveled structure were assessed at $200,000.

 In January 2009, during a phase of increased prosperity for the port, Weyerhaeuser began the shipment of logs from Olympia after having moved their operations from the Port of Tacoma.
 The Port of Olympia was ranked the second largest terminal for log shipping in the region by 2010.
 In a multi-partnership effort in the 2010s, the port began a renewal project that funded, expanded, or restored port holdings around the inlet for educational and recreational purposes, which includes the city's Hands On Children's Museum at East Bay Plaza.

 An electric-powered hydrofoil ferry service was proposed in 2025.
 Connecting to Des Moines, Washington, the proposal has been one of several attempts to include a ferry service to the lower Puget Sound region, with a failed bill for a state-funded study of such in 2018.

+The port joined the Maritime Industrial Base Coalition under the Washington Public Ports Association in March 2026.
+Meant to increase the competitiveness of the Puget Sound shipbuilding industry, the Port of Olympia, lacking an active shipyard, is expected to benefit in terms of replacing an aging workforce in the maritime sector.

+The authority became host to a fan zone for the 2026 World Cup located at the Port Plaza waterfront, also known the port's NorthPoint property near Swantown Marina.
+Visitors viewed live feeds of several games during the first week of the tournament and each day encompassed a different theme that included various forms of cuisine and entertainment.
+Known as the Olympia-Lacey Fan Zone, between 2,800 and 3,000 people were recorded as paid-attendees on opening day, June 19.
+(Note: The Olympia-Lacey Fan Zone was the only 2026 World Cup fan zone held in the state to charge a fee.
+A minimum entrance charge was $10.)
+Total attendance for the fan zone was listed at 7,700 and included visitors from other states and such countries as Egypt, Finland, and Kenya.